 Many people from New Jersey do retire in Florida or warmer locations.
 With this said, moving is a dramatic step.
 While relocating may reduce your estate tax burden, there are many other factors to consider, such as proximity to family and lifestyle.

 A skilled estate planning attorney can help you alleviate state and federal estate taxes without taking the drastic step of relocating.
 A carefully structured trust, along with other estate planning tools, may be effective in minimizing the impact of these taxes.

-For decades, families throughout New Jersey have trusted the lawyers of Michael A. Manna & Associates to develop effective estate plans that are tailored to their needs.
-Whether you are considering relocating or are simply concerned about your estate planning needs, Michael A. Manna & Associates is a sound choice.
+For decades, families throughout New Jersey have trusted the lawyers of The Manna Helmy Law Group to develop effective estate plans that are tailored to their needs.
+Whether you are considering relocating or are simply concerned about your estate planning needs, The Manna Helmy Law Group is a sound choice.

 Sources: Tepper’s most profitable 2015 trade may be moving to Miami, Bloomberg Business, Miles Weiss, March 16, 2016

 New Jersey Department of Treasury, Inheritance and Estate Taxes Overview